 The purpose of this proposal is to provide an outline of the proposed intervention for which the CSO is proposing to partner with UNICEF.
-[If the Call for Expression of Interest allows for multiple submissions, the following text may be added: A separate form should be filled for each programme proposal submitted.]

 Information provided in this form will be used to inform the review and evaluation of CSO submissions as outlined in the Call for Expression of Interest under section 3.